UCUCDUH/pols_501_wi16/web/stories/index.md

 These instructions will ensure that our time is efficiently spent and I can be of the most help to you.

+# Communication

+For questions about the course that would be of general interest to all students in the course, email the course mailing list, [multi_pols503a_sp15@uw.edu](mailto:multi_pols503a_sp15@uw.edu), rather than the individual instructors.
+Please reserve emails to individual instructors for individual concerns, such as your data analysis project or personal matters.

 # Learning Objectives

 This is a first course in applied data analysis and statistical inference in social science.
-The topics covered in this course are data hygiene, graphical summaries of data, descriptive statistics and exploratory data analysis, introduction to probability, introduction to statistical inference, statistical inference for means and proportions, and some linear regression.
+The topics covered in this course are data hygiene, graphical summaries of data, descriptive statistics and exploratory data analysis, introduction to probability, introduction to statistical inference, statistical inference for means and proportions, and linear regression.
-Although linear regression will be introduced, but most discussion of linear regression will occur in POL S 501/CS&SS 501

 The learning objectives for this course are: